ruilong-zhang/ruilong-zhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in the Department of Computer Science and Engineering at the University at Buffalo, where I am working with Prof. [Shi Li](https://cse.buffalo.edu/~shil/).
+I am currently a postdoc in the Department of Computer Science and Engineering at the University at Buffalo, where I am working with Prof. [Shi Li](https://cse.buffalo.edu/~shil/).

 Previously, I was a Ph.D. student in the Department of Computer Science at the City University of Hong Kong, where I was fortunate to be advised by Prof. [Minming Li](https://www.cs.cityu.edu.hk/~minmli/).
 Before that, I was an undergrad in Computer Science and Technology at the Hefei University of Technology.

 During grad school, I visited the University of Macau, where I was working with Prof. [Xiaowei Wu](https://sites.google.com/site/wxw0711/).
 I also visited Carnegie Mellon University, where I was working with Prof. [Ben Moseley](https://www.andrew.cmu.edu/user/moseleyb/) and Prof. [Sungjin Im](https://faculty.ucmerced.edu/sim3/).
 I was also a visiting student at the University of Hamburg, working with Prof. [Peter Kling](https://academic.pkling.de/).